KarrieK/DH17_COMMAND_LINE_2/README.md

 In our last session we learnt some unix commands and can now move files around our filesystem like a pro - time to start digging into our data.
 ALl without using a mouse!

 Csvkit is the king of csv wrangling libraries.
-It converts, greps, sorts and outputs large sets of data so you don't need to use Excel or SQL.It provides a user with a nice intro to the awesome power of the command line.
+It converts, greps, sorts and outputs large sets of data so you don't need to use Excel or SQL.

 Csvkit is flexible, easy to use and powerful.
 It is not limited to a million rows of data like excel, yet is time efficient so you aren't waiting for queries like SQL.
-It's a great stepping stone to the command line and programming languages.
+It's a great stepping stone to learning how to program.

-We are going to learn how to convert an excel file to a csv then analyse it and output our results.
-We will also cover some of the basic unix commands like pwd, cd, etc so you can learn how to navigate through a termainal.

-If you want a more comprehensive list of unix tools, I'll have one up on github after the class

 ##Commands we're going to cover: ##